cfabiolongo/HTC-GEN/README.md

 ## *Virtual leaves* generation

-This code was designed to build...
+This code was designed to build a dataset made of 20 keywords for each Area in the Web of Science taxonomy.

 * filename: [genera_zero_keywords.py](https://github.com/cfabiolongo/elicit-meta-llm/blob/master/genera_zero_keywords.py)

 Relevant parameters:

-* Training epochs
-* Learning rate
-* Path fine-tuned model
+* temperature: Llama 2 temperature (Default=0.6)
+* taxonomy: excel file containing the taxonomy.
+In this case-study case (Web of Science), the taxonomy is: Domain, Y1, Y, area.
+* output: text file containing all zero-shot generated items.
+* excel_gen: excel file containing all zero-shot generated items and their labels in the taxonomy.

 ## *Abstracts* generation from *Virtual leaves*